This gallery contains 46 photos.

 The Big Question: Why Am I Me?

-A propaganda for a retreating over-rated army viz.
-British
+A propaganda for a retreating over-rated army ie British

 Had time under a leaden sky to ponder the big question.
-Not a teasing inquest into the folly of a casual smoke with a glass of something, but the one about death’s unalterable presence.
+It isn’t an inquest into the folly of a casual smoke with a glass of something, but the big question most of us were aware of since the age of 5 or 6 years.
+The one about death’s unalterable presence.

-After a life of planning which we all were taught to do more or less I try to live in the moment now.
-Yet I know no matter how I value each micro-second that ultimately I am not in control of something that will happen.
+After a life of planning which we all were taught to do to a greater or lesser extent; I have been slow to learn ‘ to live in the moment’.
+I value each micro-second lately.
+However ultimately I am not in control of something that will happen.

 As if that wasn’t bad enough……..